Blue-fronted robin

 The blue-fronted robin (Cinclidium frontale) is a species of bird in the family Muscicapidae.
 It is the only species in the monotypic genus Cinclidium.
 It is found in Bhutan, China, Northeast India, Laos, Thailand, Vietnam, and possibly Nepal.
 Its natural habitat is temperate forests.
+As of June 12th,2024 this species is categorized as of least concern on the IUCN red list, with a stable population trend, though Birds of the World notes that it is uncommon in parts of its range.
+Blue-fronted robins are a bird species with limited published research.